21 October 2013 at 8.00am | Comment on this article

 Are you a budding musician?
 We’ll have professionals on-hand throughout the open "Fun Stuff" sessions who will let you have a go on one of their instruments, and will show you how they sound and how they are played.

-These activities are free and will happen throughout the late afternoon before the performance begins at 7pm.
+And generally relax to the sounds of our live band and enjoy these free activities throughout the morning and lunchtime before the performance begins at 1.30pm.
 Arrive early to make sure you can take advantage of them all!

 Some important dates